skeru/libVersioningCompiler/README.md

 #### Include
 `#include "versioningCompiler/Version.hpp"`

-According to the chosen Compiler implementation, the corresponding include should be added.
+In addition -- according to the chosen Compiler implementation -- the corresponding include should be added.
 E.g.

 `#include "versioningCompiler/SystemCompilerOptimizer.hpp"`

 #### Once on setup
 Instantiate and configure all compilers that are going to be used.
+Please take a look at the source code documentation of each `Compiler` for a more detailed explanation of the constructor parameters.
 ```
 // default system compiler
 vc::compiler_ptr_t cc = vc::make_compiler<vc::SystemCompiler>();